1 found dead in Roxbury high-rise, suspect captured trying to jump out 12th floor window

 The person allegedly threatened the SWAT team as they tried to de-escalate the situation, said police.
 At that time, the person jumped out of the window but got caught and was hanging there.

-SWAT officers went to an 11th-floor apartment and pulled the suspect through the window, police said.
+SWAT officers went to an 11th-floor apartment and pulled the suspect, later identified as 37-year-old Michael Perry, through the window, police said.

-The identities of the victim and the suspect have not been released at this time.
-It's unclear what charges will be filed against the suspect.
+The identity of the victim has not been released at this time.

 Anyone with information is asked to call Boston Police at 617-343-4470 or the CrimeStoppers Tip Line at 1-800-494-TIPS.